This article was last updated by on

 Image represents the process of repotting Fiddle Leaf Figs

-Use wider and deeper containers to repot Fiddle Leaf Figs and ensure that the pots have drainage holes at the bottom.
+Use wider and deeper containers to repot Fiddle Leaf Figs and ensure the pots have drainage holes at the bottom.

 • Ensure the root ball does not sit too high on the soil.